Curriculum

 Refer to the PhD Handbook for complete information on all program requirements.

-• MGO 796 Seminar in Strategic Management
+• MGO 795 Seminar in Operations Management

 Successful Dissertations